-CALL 1-855-705-8823 .
+CALL 1-855-705-8823.
 This call is free.
 24 hours a day, 7 days a week.
-We have free interpreter services for people who do not speak English. ТТҮ 1-800-735-2929 .
-This call is free.
-24 hours a day, 7 days a week.
+We have free interpreter services for people who do not speak English.
+TTY 711.
+This call is free.This number is for people who have hearing or speaking problems.You must have special telephone equipment to call it.24 hours a day, 7 days a week.
 FAX 1-714-246-8711 WRITE CalOptima OneCare Connect 505 City Parkway West Orange, CA 92868 EMAIL OneCareConnectCS@Caloptima.org WEBSITE www.caloptima.org/onecareconnect